Bloomy-Yuki/Bloomy-Yuki.github.io/README.md

-# Bloomy-Yuki.github.io
+# Sophie Altayf
-repository for projects
+Portfolio for all my little projects involving Data analytics, computer science, natural sciences, and such!